Frank Lampard new Chelsea manager: Everything you need to know about next Blues boss | Goal.com

 Unlike Sarri, Lampard prefers to be tactically versatile and adapt his game plan to his opponents.
 However, like the Italian, he has so far preferred to utilise a 4-3-3 formation with inverted wingers who cut inside.

-His system is a more counter-attacking version to the possession-based one used at Stamford Bridge last season.
-His teams are aggressive in transition, as illustrated in Derby's shock win over Man Utd at Old Trafford.
+However, his system is a more counter-attacking version to the possession-based one used at Stamford Bridge last season.
+His teams are aggressive in transition, as so thrillingly illustrated in Derby's shock win over Man Utd at Old Trafford.

 The likes of Jack Marriott and Harry Wilson exploited the space in behind to cause numerous problems – something Callum Hudson-Odoi, Willian, Pedro and Christian Pulisic can replicate at Chelsea.